cpierard/cpierard.github.io/_drafts/2020-01-16-moguls-of-chaos.md

 <img src="/../assets/projects/moguls_of_chaos/shape_of_moguls.png" width="70%" />
 </p>

-Therefore, we can crop our domain in a tile (seeing in the figure below) from which we can reconstruct our full slope by placing consecutive tiles next to one another.
+Therefore, we can crop our domain in a tile (figure below) from which we can reconstruct our full slope by placing consecutive tiles next to one another.
 In other words, we take this tile and set its boundaries to be periodic, so whatever exits the right side, re-enters the domain by the left side, and whatever exits the domain in by the lower boundary, re-enters by the top boundary.
 This slope-tile is defined in the domain: $$x \in [-5,5]$$ m and $$y \in [-2,2]$$ m.

 <p class="aligncenter">
 <img src="/../assets/projects/moguls_of_chaos/shape_of_moguls_compact.png" width="50%" />